Books on modern French Catholic theology

 Books on theology and food

-In 2015, David led a project 'Church Network Responses to Poverty' funded by the Arts and Humanities Research Council.
+In 2015, David led a project 'Church Network Responses to Poverty' also funded by the AHRC.
 This aimed to catalyze theological reflection and conversation on urban poverty in Britain today across disciplinary and stakeholder boundaries.
 The final report is here.